Send your enquiry.

 Yes, you can be charged with driving under the influence of drugs.
 This includes both prescription drugs and illegal drugs, such as cannabis and cocaine.
 If you are caught driving with drugs in your system, you need to instruct a motoring solicitor Sheffield to represent you.

 We are specialist motoring defence solicitors acting for clients across England and Wales.
-If you have been charged with driving under the influence of drugs, contact us now for free legal advice.
+If you have been charged with driving under the influence of drugs, contact us now for legal advice.
 We are available to take your call 24 hours a day, 7 days a week.

 The laws regarding drug driving in England and Wales depend on whether you have taken illegal drugs or legal drugs.
 Legal drugs include over-the-counter medication and prescription medication.